Tackling waste sector challenges

 Sites operate under strict conditions set by local authorities regarding health and safety and vermin control.
 Again, here door speed plays an important role, as does reliability.

-With a high traffic site, such as a waste plant, there is also increased noise pollution from the level of activity on the site from vehicles and machinery.
+With a high traffic site, such as a waste plant, there is also increased noise pollution.
+This is caused by the level of activity on the site from vehicles and machinery.
 Our doors play an important role in helping to reduce the impact of excess noise.

-For instance, our Speedor Storm is made from a thicker curtain material, made from a multilayer PVC textile which, whilst offering longevity (as it is less likely to split and tear) it also provides a denser door, with more layers that are able to absorb sound.
+For instance, our Speedor Storm is made from a thicker curtain material.
+Multilayer PVC textile offers longevity (as it is less likely to split and tear).
+It also provides a denser door, with more layers that are able to absorb sound.

 Corrosive and humid environments